Health & Wellness

 Indoor Room occupancy:

 We are increasing our room occupancy back to pre-pandemic levels in classrooms, the Dining Hall, the PAC, Crib, Athletic Center, Library, and all other spaces on campus.
-We will also keep in place our improved ventilation and air filtration efforts—including a preference for open windows in most occupied spaces.
-We will also continue to prioritize cleaning all spaces on campus, including those with high occupancy rates.
+We will also keep in place our improved ventilation and air filtration efforts—including open windows in most occupied spaces.
+We will continue to prioritize cleaning all spaces on campus, including those with high occupancy rates.

 Return to campus for students: